needle-mirror/com.unity.purchasing.udp/Documentation~/games-with-iap.md

 StoreService.Purchase(string productId, string developerPayload, IPurchaseListener listener);
 ```

+**Note**: Games with IAP must contain a `Purchase` method.

-The UDP returns information to your game after the purchase is complete.
+The UDP returns information to your game when the purchase is complete.

+Some partner stores' payment gateways can't get payment callbacks in real-time.
+This can prevent UDP quickly receiving payment SUCCESS or FAILED callbacks.
+In this case, UDP regards the callback as FAILED.
+In case this situation occurs, add logic to your game to get the latest order status via server-side validation.
+This can be using the [SDK callback](#callback-notif) or [order queries](#query-order).

 If your game is an online game, you can verify the purchase on your game server via a callback notification.
 UDP sends the callback notification to the callback URL that you have specified either in the Unity Editor or on the UDP console (see [UDP Settings](creating-a-game-on-udp.html#udp-settings)).